Clemapfel/jluna/docs/manual.md

 auto as_module = as_general.as<Module>();
 ```

-If the original proxy `as_general` was unnamed then the resulting module proxy will also be unnamed, if the original was named, the newly generated module proxy will be named.
+If the original proxy `as_general` was unnamed, then the resulting module proxy will also be unnamed.
+If the original was named, the newly generated module proxy will be named.

-`jluna` offers 3 already initialized module proxies that we've seen used in the previous section:
+`jluna` offers 3 already initialized module proxies, we've seen them used in the previous section:

 ```cpp
 // in module.hpp